 AA: I actually really like the juxtaposition of old and new, or something elegant (maybe an upholstered armchair) with something industrial, like a classic Tolix.

 Tip #6: Pair Investment, Designer Chairs With Big Box Brands to Elevate the Entire Room

 TR: I absolutely love the Hoffman side chair as a dining chair.
 I have a real affinity for cane, and I find this chair super comfortable, which is important.
 I think these chairs are so chic and classic.
 They really fit into an array of interior styles.
 I also cannot go past the Wishbone Chair.
 They are so comfortable and have the most beautiful craftsmanship.
 I think these are a real investment, and they look super stylish in straight-up oak or painted in any pop of color.

 When it comes to the high-street brands, I typically end up using something from West Elm for the majority of my projects.
 They are on-trend, affordable, and look perfect paired with high-end designer furniture items.

 AA: I'm a fan of the classics: Eames chairs, Tulip chairs, Kartell Masters, and so on.
 It's great to invest in stylish statement chairs for your dining room, as they really elevate the space.
 So, if you can only afford two cool chairs at a time, no problem.
 Stick to the rule of pairs and team with an inexpensive chair, stool, or even bench while you build your collection.

 The classics are best spiced up with something kookier.
 It could be a flea market find or a brand-new high-street piece.
 I love slightly worn-looking leather chairs.
 Places like French Connection and CB2 are doing some great pieces at the moment.

-AH: Always mix and match in pairs.
-I do this all the time.
+AH: I do this all the time.
 It will make the scheme feel more cohesive if each chair is part of a couple.